So what do we need to know about Market Hall Fulham?

 There's a short cocktail list too from which we had the really good mezcal Tommy's margarita with wormwood salt.

 There are eight food traders, a deli, coffee shop and bar and a large communal dining area for over 180 people.
 Just rock up to whichever place you fancy eating from and then find yourself a seat.
 If it's the kind of thing that takes a moment to prepare you'll be given a buzzer to take away with you which goes off when your order is ready.

-The Fulham traders include Thima by Farang - Highbury's critically acclaimed Thai, Calcutta Kitchen - the new place from Darjeeling Express's Asma Khan and Yard Sale Pizzas - North East London's finest sourdough pizzas.
+The Fulham traders include Thima by Farang - Highbury's critically acclaimed Thai, Calcutta Kitchen (now closed) and Yard Sale Pizzas - North East London's finest sourdough pizzas.
 Alongside then, expect Claude's Kitchen for charcuterie and sandwiches, Soft Serve Society for ice cream, Butchies for fried chicken, Hot Box for barbecue, Fanny's Kebabs, Ahi Poké and Press Cafe.
 It's quite the line up.

 We did our best to try food from most of the traders at the opening and highlights were:

 - Tangra garlic chilli prawns (£8) and the Calcutta chicken kati roll (£7.50) from Calcutta Kitchen

 - Chargrilled scallops with chilli, mandarin, lime, sweet basil and pomelo served in the shell (£9.50 for two from Thima)

 - TSB - tender steam broccoli, manchego, pine nuts and garlic oil pizza from Yard Sale Pizza (£6.50 for a 9")

 - Oh Snap ice cream sundae (£6) from Soft Serve Society - vanilla soft serve affogato with salted caramel sauce, gingerbread crumbs, salted caramel bits and waffle